vcstools/rosinstall/doc/rosws_tutorial.rst

    common_msgs                 svn  trunk        -r38989     code.ros.org/svn/ros-pkg/stacks/common_msgs/
    ...

 You should notice that for you, the revision number should have changed as well.
+We needed use the ``svn`` command here because we changed the ``common_msgs`` version without changes to the .rosinstall file.

 Setting entry versions:
 ~~~~~~~~~~~~~~~~~~~~~~~